 For every single resource use the following template to specify the mandatory and optional features supported by the POST operation.

-POST API/ProductOrder
+POST API/Customer

 This Uniform Contract operation is used to create a managed entity or a task.

 ID Management :

 Specify the ID Management Rule POST without specifying the ID must result in the system generating the ID for the <Entity>.
 In a specific case, the ID can also be included in the POST (optional)